Select Investor Profilechevron

 Source: Morningstar Direct.

-The flows shown in the above chart are reflecting US ETFs in the Morningstar Commodities Focused Category.
+The flows shown in the chart on this slide are reflecting US ETFs in the Morningstar Commodities Focused Category.
 This category is used because gold represents the vast majority of assets in the group (>97% of assets).
 As a result, Harbor used this category as a reflection of flows in and out of gold.
 In this way, we illustrate the net flow activity surrounding gold (using Morningstar Commodities Focused ETF Category given >97% of its asset base is comprised of gold ETFs) alongside relative performance of gold to broad commodities (Bloomberg Commodity Index) in the subsequent year.

 Performance data shown represents past performance and is no guarantee of future results.